alongo4444/2048/README.md

 How to run the program:
-  * To execute the UI, run the Game.Py script.
+  * To execute the UI, run the Game.Py script (using Pycharm or other python IDE).